htanmo/todoapi/README.md

 ## Building the Project

-Default path to store the database is `./todo.db` you can set a custom database name and path to store the database using the `DB_URI` environment variable.
+Default path to store the database is `todo.db` you can set a custom database name and path to store the database using the `DB_URI` environment variable.

 ### Justfile (Recommended)